OpenCAPI/oc-accel-doc/web-doc/docs/user-guide/1-prepare-env.md

 ## Basic Tools

-Firstly, you need to have an x86 machine for development with [Vivado Tool] and the license.
+Firstly, you need to have an x86 machine for development with [Vivado Tool] and the license (Vivado is not available on Power)

 ```
 export XILINX_VIVADO=<...path...>/Xilinx/Vivado/<VERSION>